-6 Observe that it is just one wife, and just one husband.
+1 Observe that it is just one wife, and just one husband.

-7 Less than 7% of the Greek manuscripts omit "to fasting and", to be followed by NIV, NASB, LB, TEV, etc. (It is a simple case of 'like ending'.)
+2 Less than 7% of the Greek manuscripts omit "to fasting and", to be followed by NIV, NASB, LB, TEV, etc. (It is a simple case of 'like ending'.)

-8 The whole paragraph is talking about sexual intercourse.
+3 The whole paragraph is talking about sexual intercourse.

-9 I take the pronoun to be cataphoric, referring to what follows (most are anaphoric, referring to something in the prior context).
+4 I take the pronoun to be cataphoric, referring to what follows (most are anaphoric, referring to something in the prior context).

-as I;1 9 but if they cannot exercise self-control, let them marry; since it is better to marry than to burn.2
+and one like that).
+8 Yes I say to the unmarried and the widows: it is good for them if they should remain even as I;1 9 but if they cannot exercise self-control, let them marry; since it is better to marry than to burn.2